ZupIT/beagle-docs/content/en/docs/Tutorials/Test/_index.md

 ### Step 2: presenting the menu

-After we locate the header, the next step is to use the function ``selectMenuOption`` to select the “hamburger” icon and present the options of the menu.
-Since the server-driven component doesn’t have an ``ID`` for this example, we use the component's placement to perform this selection.
-This way, we search for the text on the ContentDescription with value “More options”, and then its placement on the component's hierarchy:
+After you locate the header, the next step is to use the function ``selectMenuOption`` to select the “hamburger” icon and present the options of the menu.
+Since the server-driven component doesn’t have an ``ID`` for this example, you have to use the component's placement to perform this selection.
+This way, you search for the text on the ContentDescription with value “More options”, and then its placement on the component's hierarchy:

 ```Kotlin